lucasrmanhaes/lucasrmanhaes/README.md

-<h1 align="center">👋 Hello!
+<p align="center">👋 Hello!
 Welcome to my Github profile.
 <p align="center"> My name is Lucas and my nickname is "lucasmanhaes"!

 <p align="center">🔭 Currently studying Systems Analysis and Development, and my focus is to act as Back-End dev